rodit-org/timeherenow/README.md

     ```
     - Fields in bold are the canonical set used by clients: `user_ip`, `date_time`, `day_of_week`, `day_of_year`, `dst_trueorfalse`, `dst_offset`, `time_zone`, `unix_time`, `utc_datetime`, `utc_offset`, `week_number`.
     - `raw_offset` (seconds) and `locale` are also returned for convenience but are not required.
+    - `likely_time_difference_ms` is a conservative (>99% likely) upper bound on the difference between real time and the returned time, given 5 Hz polling and ~0.6 s block time.
+  - Errors: returns HTTP 503 if NEAR blockchain time is unavailable.

 - **PUT `/api/ip`**
   - Request (optional IP; falls back to client IP):